yyx990803/meteor/docs/client/full-api/api/passwords.md

 By default the `profile` option is added directly to the new user document.
 To override this behavior, use [`Accounts.onCreateUser`](#accounts_oncreateuser).

+If there are existing users with a username or email only differing in case, `createUser` will fail.

 This function is only used for creating users with passwords.
 The external service login flows do not use this function.